AdrienHorgnies/bcqueue/README.md

 It is meant to be a computation model for the mathematical model developed by Quan-Lin Li, Jing-Yu Ma, Yan-Xia Chang, Fan-Qi Ma & Hai-Bo Yu  in "Markov processes in blockchain systems".
 Find it at https://doi.org/10.1186/s40649-019-0066-1.

+For more information about this work, please read the accompanying thesis.

 ## Model
 The queue is a two steps batch process :

 - Infinite size waiting room.
 Service in random order.
-- First step is called "transactions selection", the server randomly selects as many transactions as it can, with a maximum number of *b* transactions.
+- First step is called "transactions selection" or "block selection", the server randomly selects as many transactions as it can from the waiting room, with a maximum number of *b* transactions.
   The set of selected transactions is then called a "block".
 - Second step is called "block mining".